 This ground-breaking book looks at the possibilities of interstellar flight, including the technology that will drive our starships, the planets and stars that will be our destinations, the sociological basis and impact of becoming a space-fairing civilisation and how our interstellar future is depicted in art and culture.
 Featuring 21 chapters covering topics as diverse as 'starship cities', Search for Extraterrestrial Intelligence (SETI), exoplanets, launch vehicles, interstellar precursor missions, wormholes, warp drive, starship communications, artificial intelligence.
 With contributions from Professor Rachel Armstrong, Stephen Ashworth, Jonathan Brooks, Martin Ciupa, Keith Cooper, Dr Ian Crawford, William Cress, Adam Crowl, Professor Remo Garattini, Angelo Genovese, Dr David Fields, Tiffany Frierson, David A Hardy, Dr Andreas Hein, Jon Lomberg, Robert Kennedy III, Richard Osborne, Ken Roy, Divya Shankar, Alex Storer, Dr Giovanni Vulpetti.
 More info.

 JOURNAL: Axiom - our academic educational journal

 Edited by Kelvin F. Long

-Axiom is an academic education journal that features papers which question our very assumptions and points of reasoning upon which are approaches and methods towards interstellar flight are based.
+Axiom is an academic education journal that features papers which question our very assumptions and points of reasoning upon which our approaches and methods towards interstellar flight are based.
 Three papers appear in each issue.
-To find out more about the contents of each issue see the separate page on our web site dedicated to this journal: https://i4is.org/publications/axiom/
+Find out more about the contents of each issue.